ShenaoW/llmsc-workshop/index.md

 ---

 Welcome to the **1st Workshop on Large Language Model Supply Chain Analysis (LLMSC)**!
-This workshop brings together researchers, practitioners, and policymakers to discuss the challenges and opportunities in building and managing the infrastructure and supply chains necessary for large-scale AI models.
-Large language models (LLMs) and other AI systems are transforming industries, but their complexity raises critical questions about **security, governance, and sustainability**.
+This workshop brings together researchers, practitioners, and policymakers to discuss the challenges and opportunities in building and managing the infrastructure and supply chains necessary for LLMs.
+LLMs and other AI systems are transforming industries, but their complexity raises critical questions about **security, governance, and sustainability**.
 LLMSC aims to address these questions by fostering collaboration, sharing insights, and promoting responsible practices to navigate this rapidly evolving field.

 ![Workshop Structure](assets/img/structure.png){: style="width: 75%; height: auto; display: block; margin: 0 auto;" }

 The workshop aims to:

-- **Discuss infrastructure challenges** in training and deploying large AI models, including resource management, scalability, and reliability.
+- **Discuss infrastructure challenges** in training and deploying LLMs, including resource management, scalability, and reliability.
-- **Explore governance frameworks** to ensure transparency, ethical compliance, and accountability in LM supply chains.
+- **Explore governance frameworks** to ensure transparency, ethical compliance, and accountability in LLM supply chains.
-- **Share best practices and lessons learned** from diverse industries and organizations deploying large-scale AI solutions.
+- **Share best practices and lessons learned** from diverse industries and organizations deploying LLM solutions.
 - **Foster collaboration** between academia, industry, and regulators to address shared challenges and align on best practices for governance.

 ---